Vishal73040/BotBrowser/profiles/PROFILE_CONFIGS.md

 ```

-⚠️ Open the `.enc` file and place the `configs` block before the `key` block, keeping the entire .enc file in JSON format:
+⚠️ Open the `.enc` file and place the `configs` block before the `key` block, keeping the entire file in JSON format:

 <img width="758" alt="image" src="https://github.com/user-attachments/assets/e34b1557-d7cd-4257-b709-b76ec1b0409b" />

 ---

-⚠️ Eventually, your modified `.enc` profile should have this structure:
+⚠️ Your modified `.enc` profile should have this structure:

 ```json5
 {